 Regardless of your background or interest, riding aboard a historic train can be an exciting and memorable experience.
 You’ll have the opportunity to meet hundreds of new people, see towns, cities, and the countryside from a new perspective, and enjoy the sights and sounds of steam locomotive no. 765.
 We commonly hear that passengers “feel like rock stars” on our trains as hundreds of waves are exchanged between those aboard and people trackside.

 Passengers can enjoy standard accommodations in coach and deluxe coach classes, or opt for a special experience aboard first class and dome passenger cars straight out of the 1940s and 50s.
-We believe in recreating the on-board experience from the era when railroading was the preferred method travel.
 Please check the details for your individual tickets and trips and don’t forget to visit our merchandise table or car!

 Passengers and their ticket purchase directly support the continued maintenance, preservation, and operation of no. 765 and our vintage train sets.

 Our excursions are memorable outings, but there are key items to keep in mind:

 - Wear sturdy, comfortable shoes (no sandals, flip fops or open toed shoes.)

 - Expect a train on any track, at any time in any direction.

 - Do not walk on the rail head.